Nothing in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less. Marie Curie

-I have joined the Pierre Auger collaboration in 2004.
-I had and have lots of fun with the energy spectrum, AugerPrime upgrade, mass composition, PLD software, asados, antennas, Guapa Guerrera...
+I am a member of the Pierre Auger collaboration since 2004.
+I had and have lots of fun with the energy spectrum, AugerPrime upgrade, mass composition, PLD software, asados, antennas, Guapa Guerera...

-Since 2017 I have joined the IceCube collaboration.
-My main interest is on the IceTop measurements and on the multimessenager studies. (and of course to go to the South pole)
+I joined the IceCube collaboration in 2017.
+My main interests are cosmic ray measurements (muon number, mass composition) using IceTop and in-ice detectors. (and of course to go to the South pole)

 I have switched to direct dark matter searches for a short period (2016-2017).
-Background measurements and work in a tunnel with liquid Xenon is interesting.
+Background measurements and work in a tunnel with liquid Xenon is a challenge.

 In 2008-2009 I learned the difference between measurements with 20% uncertainty and 2%.
 NA61/SHINE provides beautifull coverage in the forward direction.